 - Working with the local authority to ensure policies are consistent with local and national plans hoping to complete this stage in September 2025

-- Formal final public Consultation to check accuracy
+- Formal final public consultation to check accuracy took place in February 2026

 - if a majority vote in favour, the Neighbourhood Plan is Made and becomes part of the planning process of decision making.